tava11/lizroten.com/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Data Visualization
+- Data visualization
-- Data Science for Good
+- Data science for public good
-- Interactive Data Viz

 # Education to show in About widget
 education: